The Grand Indian Route Logo TGRI-logo

 The golden era of Hampi’s past is well represented and missed.

 Tell your friends and family, and head to Hampi to dive right in the carnival feels.
 Oh, and by the way, there is something for the adventure junkies too in here.
+Wondering what?

 Well, rock climbing, bouldering, and water sports have become an inseparable part of the festival now.
 Exciting, eh?